Janmebows/webroguelike/README.md

 A roguelike but its on the web.

+If compiling from source
+Compile maven with clean install directives

-On first run
+On first run, in terminal cd into the webapp folder
+Default:
+cd src/main/webapp/

+And run
-cd src/main/webapp/ && npm install -g npm@latest
+npm install -g npm@latest

-Then run
 npm i

-Then finally
 npm run serve

 And run the jar file in another terminal